ZhuangLab/storm-analysis/doc/source/parameters.rst

 * **fista_timestep** - FISTA timestep.
 Larger values will cause FISTA to converge faster, but if the value is too large FISTA will rapidly diverge.

-* **fista_upsample** - The amount of upsampling to use before FISTA deconvolution.
-Larger values should allow the separation of closer peaks at the expense of running time and (probably) speed of convergence.

 Rolling Ball background removal.
 If these are set then this mode of background estimation will be used (instead of the wavelet based approach below).